-OVERVIEW: Cognizant is one of the world’s leading information technology companies, hauling in around $9 billion in annual revenue.
+OVERVIEW: Cognizant, with around $9 billion in annual revenue, is one of the world’s leading information technology companies.
 While not a foundation, the company’s corporate sustainability program funds science education, including after-school and summer STEM programs and scholarships.

-IP TAKE: Cognizant’s grants program is perfect for informal education centers that place an emphasis on fun.
-Grants go to programs inspired by “maker” culture.
+IP TAKE: Cognizant’s grants program is ideal for informal education centers emphasize fun.
+Grants support programs inspired by “maker” culture.

-Regarding the demographics of those who benefit from its grantmaking, Cognizant has no “specific requirements for socio-economic, gender, or race of targeted children,” but does look “to have at least half of the funded programs to be serving high-need communities, and encourage focusing on girls and minorities, both under-represented in the STEM disciplines.”
+Regarding target demographics, Cognizant avoids “specific requirements for socio-economic, gender, or race of targeted children,” but appears “to have at least half of the funded programs [serve] high-need communities, and encourage focusing on girls and minorities, both under-represented in the STEM disciplines.”
 Each round of grants starts with an RFP in the fall.

-There’s also a scholarship program that awards $5,000 each to either undergraduate college students or the college-eligible.
-Similar to the education grants, the scholarships emphasize the principles of the maker movement, requiring documentation of hands-on projects involving disciplines like electronics, robotics, 3D printing or computing.
-The application period for this award runs from the beginning of October through the end of March.
+The foundation also offers a scholarship program, which awards $5,000 to either undergraduate college students or the college-eligible.
+Similar to the education grants, the scholarships emphasize the maker movement’s principles and require documentation of hands-on projects that involve disciplines like electronics, robotics, 3D printing or computing.
+This award’s application period runs from the beginning of October through the end of March.

-Finally, there are a few one-off initiatives the company funds.
-Cognizant is a supporter of Change the Equation, a CEO-led nonprofit to improve STEM learning, and is “a founding member of US2020, an effort to mobilize one million STEM mentors annually by 2020.”
-It’s also a founding sponsor of the Maker Space in the New York Hall of Science.
+Finally, the company funds a few one-off initiatives.
+Cognizant supports Change the Equation, a CEO-led nonprofit to improve STEM learning.
+It is also “a founding member of US2020, an effort to mobilize one million STEM mentors annually by 2020” and a founding sponsor of the Maker Space in the New York Hall of Science.

 - Francisco D’Souza, Chief Executive Officer